robsontenorio/laravel-tdd-docs/README.md

         $user2 = factory('App\User')->create();

         // another user
-        // NOTE: this kind comment is not parsed
+        // NOTE: this kind of comment is not parsed
         $thread = factory('App\Thread')->create(['user_id' => $user->id]);

         /** When request is processed */